j2kun/babel-plugin-react-native-config/README.md

   "env": {
     "development": {
       "plugins": [
-         ["babel-plugin-react-native-config", { path: "../../../.env" }]
+         ["babel-plugin-react-native-config", { envfile: ".env" }]
       ]
     }
   }
 }
 ```

-The reason for the path nonsense is because the react-native packager runs in `TestPlugin/node_modules/react-native/packager`, which seems like a bad design decision to me, but I don't work for an organization bent on world domination, so what do I know?
+Note that the `path` config option is a problem because the filesystem lookup is relative to the working directory of the react-native package manager, which can be different depending on your setup.
+For example, when running `react-native run-ios`, the packager runs in `node_modules/react-native/packager`, which seems like a bad design decision to me, but I don't work for an organization bent on world domination, so what do I know?
+If you run the packager manually, i.e. via `react-native start` (which is the only way to get command line flags into the packager), the working directory will be different.

+So after all that tofu, this plugin will start by looking for the `.env` file in the current working directory, whatever that is.
+If it's not found, it will recursively look in parent directories until either

+ 1. The root of the filesystem is reached.
+ 2. A directory containing `.babelrc` is found.
+ 3. A file contianing `.env` is found.

+You can override the `.babelrc` setting by putting `ENVFILE` in the environment of the process running babel.

-Modify `index.ios.js` to include
+Now modify `index.ios.js` to include

 ```
 import Config from 'react-native-config';